dsmith47/defragment-memory-hugo/content/post/tech-e-book-club/cpp-core-guidelines/cpp-core-guidelines-2-philosophy.md

 ## Be a Good (Object-Oriented) Programmer

-1 is just good advice in any programming language.
+1 and 3 are just good advice in any programming language.
 Methods, classes, and variables should be self-documenting if at all possible, b/c comments can get seperated from the logic it documents, but you can't seperate logic from itself.
 I do think "Compilers don't read comments... and neither do many programmers..." is a pretty funny way to state this imperative, though.

+6 and 7 are reminders to check boundaries and "if you're going to fail, fail fast".

-## Take Advantage of Static Typing
+## Take Advantage of Static Typing and your Compiler

+4 reduces to "make programs type safe" which is worth encouraging over the unholy pointer-casting mess I used to churn out for school.

+5 took me a little bit of time to understand, because compile-time checking combines static typing (mentioned above) with a feature I was less familiar
+with: static assertions.
+As a quick aside, static assertions apply some logic at compile time (like sizing a data type), rather than spending time executing instructions in the final binary.

 ## Be Aware that this is a lower-level language